Illya-Maznitskiy/alien-invasion/README.md

 ## Acknowledgments

-- [Eric Matthes](https://ehmatthes.github.io/about/) for awesome book "Python Crash Course" with developing of this game
+- [Eric Matthes](https://ehmatthes.github.io/about/) for the awesome book Python Crash Course, which includes the development of this game
 - [Pygame](https://www.pygame.org) for the game development library.